-Sing along with the radio to songs that contain lyrics you don’t totally know.
-Like, whenever somebody gets up to use the toilet, sing loudly while pointing the way, “The-ere’s a bathroom on the right!” to that Credence Clearwater Revival song that has got nothing to do with bathrooms.
+Sing along with the background radio to songs that contain lyrics you don’t totally know.
+Like whenever somebody gets up to use the toilet, sing loudly while pointing the way, “The-ere’s a bathroom on the right!” to that Credence Clearwater Revival song that has got nothing to do with bathrooms.
 You know the one.
 Maybe spontaneously begin to orate: ‘In the time of chimpanzees I was a monkey, butane in my veins so I’m out to cut the junkie with the plastic eyeballs, spray paint the vegetables, dog food stalls with the beefcake pantyhose,” et cetera.
-Or virtually anything by James Reyne or James Brown, because them boys make no sense.
+Virtually anything by James Reyne or James Brown, because them boys make no sense.

-The next one is a no-brainer, but so effective it needs to go on the list.
+The next one is a no-brainer, but so effective that it needs to go on the list.
 Interrupt a co-worker with a question, then immediately start texting when they begin to reply.
-When they falter, stunned at your social ineptitude, glance up and nod as if you feel a bit sorry for their stupidity and then walk away as if they’ve been no help to you at all.
-This works best with people lower in the hierarchy than you, and doesn’t work with your boss at all.
-Be warned, striving to be the most annoying person at work can get you fired.
+When they falter, stunned at your social ineptitude, glance up and nod as if you were actually listening but stopped because they are boring.
+Then walk away as if they’ve been no help to you at all.
+This doesn’t work with your boss, by the way.
+Be warned, annoying can get you fired.
 So be annoying and smart, rely on the CARE Principle (Clever Annoying Retains Employment).

-And that’s it.
 Part 1 of The Annoyer’s Handbook.
 We’ll traverse more perilous ground in our next instalment: Part 2: Annoying At Home.